Skip to content

 Services

-Short, focused engagements.
-One to four weeks.
-Based in Vancouver, working remotely with clients across Canada and beyond.
+Software design, scalable infrastructure, and ML engineering.
+Short, focused engagements — one to four weeks.
+Vancouver-based, working remotely across Canada and beyond.

 Who this is for

 No prerequisites.
-I've taken on engagements with individuals who have nothing but an idea, small businesses with no technical team, and startups that already ship code.
-What matters is that you've got a defined problem — or enough of one to have a conversation about.
+I've worked with people who have nothing but an idea, small businesses with no technical team, and startups that already ship code.
+What matters is a defined problem.

 What I do